jruby/jruby-lint/README.md

 - Detect Bundler gems that have a `platforms` qualifier and ignore "platforms :ruby"
 - Change to use jruby-parser
-- 1.8/1.9 parser support/configuration without having to run JRuby
-  itself in the right mode
 - Allow use of a comment marker to suppress individual checks

 ### Further Down the Road